 - the items in the list are not all single words.
-Sometimes there is more than one word to describe an item, for example, 'a mug of hot milk' and 'a big map'. - the last two items are not separated by a comma.
+Sometimes, there is more than one word to describe an item eg, 'sleeping bag' and 'lots of food'; - the items are separated by a comma, except for the last two; - the last two items are not separated by a comma.
 The comma is replaced by the word 'and'.

-Add commas to these lists and write 'and' between the last two items.
+Add commas to the lists and write 'and' between the last two items.
 The first comma in each list is written for you.
 Remember that some items have one word and some items have more than one word.